JoeOsborne77/JoeOsborne77/README.md

 Software Engineering Skills: Jest · Cypress · Sinatra · Express.js · Node.js · React.js · React Native · Twilio · HTTP · HTML · MongoDB · Heroku · PostgreSQL · TablePlus · HTML · RSpec · Ruby · JavaScript · CSS · Firebase · Git/GitHub · TDD · Firebase · EXPO · TDD / BDD ·

-Wider Skills: Data anyalysis · Discerment of clients needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills
+Wider Skills: Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.
-(Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)
+Discernment of Client Needs
+One particular example of this is when ...
+In this situation I ... which led me to... resulting in...

+Data Analysis
+One particular example of this is when ...
+In this situation I ... which led me to... resulting in...

+Strong Communication Skills
+One particular example of this is when ...
+In this situation I ... which led me to... resulting in...

 ### ACHIEVEMENTS AND CHARITABLE WORK
 - Over the last 8 years I have volunteered for [Glassdoor (Homeless Shelter)](https://www.glassdoor.org.uk/?gclid=Cj0KCQiA4OybBhCzARIsAIcfn9mpqRVlydy2cRcGc11Azao1-tVxd_RTy4cvGH6uAcEoBS3orQ1LFR0aAoUVEALw_wcB) on a bi-weekly basis